-THE SOUND OF MOVIE MUSICALS WITH NEIL BRAND - BBC TV DOCUMENTARY SERIES
+THE SOUND OF MOVIE MUSICALS WITH NEIL BRAND

 The remarkable success of Broadway Melody winning one of the first ever Academy Awards meant that film studios were eager to cash in on the possibilities of musical film.
 But, as Brand reveals, this was not always to guaranteed success.
 He shows how the first big-budget, all-colour musical, 1930’s King of Jazz, failed to capture the box office.
 He discusses how its lack of actual African American jazz musicians was one of its problems, by looking at the first dedicated African American musical - King Vidor’s Hallelujah.
 With the help of a gospel choir from the Mother AME Zion Church in New York, he examines how much Hallelujah actually reflected life in the Deep South in 1920s America.